Members: 6 (4 singles, 1 non-single)

 Blocks from campus: 1

 Interested?
 Apply to the SHC first by clicking here.
-Then contact Steve Fishman (firstname.lastname@example.org)
+Then contact Danielle Miles (firstname.lastname@example.org)

 Built in the 1930s, 152 Collingwood had passed through many hands until SHC purchased it in 1976.
 Originally a part of Hedrick for ten years, the house was later associated with 146 Collingwood, called Key Largo (now Ferency), giving the house an understandable identity crisis.
 Maintenance problems made vacancies a chief concern until the Asher Christian Scientists who had left Elsworth House moved into Miles Davis and made it one of SHC's best properties.
 In 1991 they moved on, and the house was reopened as an SHC co-op named after jazz great Miles Davis.